YSRKEN/Shioi/README.md

 - Value of the combo-box which is on board is number of move's mark.
 If this value is "-1", then all stones are marked.
 Otherwise, there are only this value's stones which is marked.
 - You can change thinking depth by combo-box in menu [Game].
-But if depth is "2", thinking time is too long!
+- If you check "Debug Message", show moves'es score after thinking computer.

 ## File Format
 ### *.ban